-An insert has a greater effect on the collar fit, so you should utilize the last row of lacing – also called heel-lock lacing – for an optimal upper fit.
+An insert usually affects the collar fit, so the last lacing row – also called the heel-lock lacing or runner’s loop – should be utilized for an optimal fit experience.

 The stock insoles of most $100+ shoes are thick enough to be replaced by foam-based cushioned orthotics or slim corrective insoles.

 A recent development has suddenly turned some Saucony models into orthotic-friendly running shoes.
 Instead of the earlier set-up of a ‘Topsole’ and insole, models like the Triumph 21’s and Guide 16’s insoles are made of expanded PU foam that Saucony calls Pwrrun+.